KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/1-ES6-intro/README.md

 > Before starting the worksheet, please take a moment to review the [Setup instructions](../setup/?id=setup) to ensure you have all the tools and workspace setup you need for today's work.

 # Declare variables and assign values
-## TODO Anita update the madlibs game for ES6

 You'll start practicing some ES6 Basics covered in the presentation and play a variation of [Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs).
 You will replace temporary code snippets with nouns or verbs of your choosing as instructed.
 The code to replace will look like this: **&lt;noun_1>**.
 You'll replace everything, including the angle brackets, so **&lt;noun_1>** becomes **drink**.

 ## Prepare the HTML file